mynameisrufus/nswbus/README.markdown

 ## TODO

-* directly search for a bus ie. M20
+* directly search for a bus ie. M20 within x distance
 * directly search for a tsn (bus stop)

 ### Compile scss